The University of New Mexico’s

 On Monday morning, October 6, we met Tomas at the New Mexico History Museum complex, which has been recently built, and now uses an elevator as the official entry into the Chávez.
 We walked to his favorite coffee shop and enjoyed coffee (see above photo).
 Afterwards I made the delivery, which included: Ned Wynkoop material (recent articles in the December 2013 and the August 2014 issues of Wild West magazine; an article in True West magazine; a review of the NPS brochure on Wynkoop & accompanying blog; review of Leo Oliva’s Wynkoop bio for Wynkoop’s induction into the Santa Fe Trail Hall of Fame; reviews of Ned Wynkoop and the Lonely Road from Sand Creek; and recent talks on Wynkoop), information about LK’s relationship with Pailin Subanna and their marriage, five DVDs (three Wynkoop talks, one Gatewood-Geronimo talk, and the 2012 Wrangler awards in Oklahoma City), and about 100 photos (including art, collages, LK’s freelance-writing life, and Pailin Subanna-Kraft).*

-* Although LK and Glen Williams made a delivery to Tomas in Williams, Arizona, in September 2011, a delivery that mainly focused on the creation of Ned Wynkoop and the Lonely Road from Sand Creek (and also included a photo delivery), it and a delivery that my daughter Marissa and I made to the has not yet been added to the Louis Kraft Collection in June 2012, which basically dealt with a 2011 Wild West article (“When Wynkoop was Sheriff” winning the Western Heritage Museum’s prestigious Wrangler Award and Ned Wynkoop and the Long Road from Sand Creek being a runner-up for the Wrangler.
-During this 2014 trip Pailin and I made yet another delivery, which included the Wynkoop book being a finalist for the Western Writers of America Spur award.
-It is hoped that the 2011, 2012, and 2014 deliveries will be added at the same time so that this information related to Ned Wynkoop’s life walking between the races becomes available to researchers.
-Currently the LK Collection includes 18 linear feet; with the addition of the 2011, 2012, and 2014 deliveries the collection should grow to 23 or 24 linear feet.
+* Although LK and Glen Williams made a delivery to Tomas in Williams, Arizona, in September 2011, a delivery that mainly focused on the creation of Ned Wynkoop and the Lonely Road from Sand Creek (and also included a photo delivery).
+It, and a delivery that my daughter Marissa and I made to the library in 2012, has not yet been added to the Louis Kraft Collection (this basically dealt with a 2011 Wild West article “When Wynkoop was Sheriff” winning the Western Heritage Museum’s prestigious Wrangler Award and Ned Wynkoop and the Long Road from Sand Creek being a runner-up for the Wrangler.
+During a 2014 trip Pailin and I made yet another delivery, which included the Wynkoop book being a finalist for the Western Writers of America Spur award.
+Supposedly the 2011, 2012, and 2014 deliveries were added at the same time so that this information related to Ned Wynkoop’s life walking between the races is available to researchers.
+I need to check on this for currently the LK Collection is still listed as 18 linear feet; with the addition of the 2011, 2012, and 2014 deliveries the collection should have grown to 23 or 24 linear feet.

 After completing the delivery Pailin and I did research in the Chávez archives.
 We were looking for subjects for magazine articles as well as additional information for Sand Creek and the Tragic End of a Lifeway, and this included more research on Wynkoop, Sand Creek, and Kit Carson (which Pailin and I researched in Taos, and would also research at the Bosque Redondo in southeast New Mexico (if you don’t know, Kit Carson is going to play a large role in my upcoming writing future).
 Tomas had brought out one of the library’s latest acquisitions, which I have been aware of since the document had been made available to the Chávez and dealt with the Sand Creek tragedy.